rickarubio/objc_dice_demo/README.md

 # Overview

 This is an iOS app that I built while learning objective-c.
-It's purpose is to allow the use to roll some dice.
+Its purpose is to allow the use to roll some dice.